V4Fire/Core/src/core/data/middlewares/attach-mock/README.md

 }
 ```

-Finally, you can use dynamic importing with mocks:
+Finally, you can use dynamic importing with mocks.

 ```js
 import Provider, { provider } from 'core/data';